Liubo: History

 Pieces are kinged and the scoring doubled.
 Shouts of ‘five white!’ arise.

 Note that the line “Pieces are kinged” translates 成梟 chéng xiāo ”become an owl”.
-The earliest liubo boards to have been discovered are a pair of ornately decorated stonen boards from a 4th-century BCE tomb in the royal tomb complex of the State of Zhongshan at Pingshan in Hebei.
+The earliest Liubo boards to have been discovered are a pair of ornately decorated stone boards from a 4th-century BCE tomb in the royal tomb complex of the State of Zhongshan at Pingshan in Hebei.